sp9wpn/freq_cycler/readme.txt

 need to use at least level 2 logging in udpgate4, eg. -l 2:/tmp/udpgate.log Use -udplog <file> parameter to point freq_cycler to this log file.

-2. As dxlAPRS does not decode M10 and PilotSondes, completely remove relevant sections from the config file, leave only "sonde_standard".
+2. As dxlAPRS does not decode PilotSondes, remove relevant section from the config file [sonde_pilotsonde].

 3. Original sdrtst config lines do not use "AFC offset", so you have to remove SECOND element from SdrtstTemplate line in the config file.